 Forget the grand coffee houses so prevalent in Budapest during the Austro Hungarian Empire.
-These days the city's coffee culture resembles the hip Williamsburg in Brooklyn, as buzzwords like V60, Aeropress, and French press carry the day.
+These days the city's coffee culture resembles the hip Williamsburg neighborhood in Brooklyn, with buzzwords like V60, Aeropress, Chemex, and cold brew.

 Some pockets of Buda are similarly lively as Pest, but they are few and far between.
 The area around Bartók Béla Way is one such revitalized neighborhood, featuring a concentration of art galleries, cafés, and bars.
 Kelet Café, an all-purpose café, is one of the reasons that new life is breathing into the street.
 The Middle Eastern-infused food selections alone may not be worth the trip from the other side of the Danube, but Kelet’s claim to fame is their coffee, which comes from Colombia, Kenya, and Ethiopia, and is served in espresso-based, filter, and Turkish coffee forms.Read more